pablofanx/Crypto-Removes-the-Need-for-Permission/README.md

 The concept of trust changes in crypto.
 Instead of trusting institutions, users trust systems that can be verified.
 This does not eliminate risk, but it changes where that risk resides.
 Trust moves from people to protocols, from promises to mathematics.

+As the ecosystem evolves, new use cases continue to emerge.
+Gaming,